 When Life Changes Faster Than the Trust

 A trust may have made perfect sense when it was created.
 But laws change.
 Tax rules shift.
 Family situations evolve.
-When circumstances arise that the settlor could not have anticipated, rigid trust terms can work against the very people the trust was meant to help.
-Arizona law gives courts the authority to step in.
+When circumstances arise that the settlor could not have anticipated, rigid terms of the trust can work against the very people it was meant to help.
+The court has authority to step in and approve a trust modification.

 The court may modify the administrative or dispositive terms of a trust or terminate the trust if, because of circumstances not anticipated by the settlor, modification or termination will further the purposes of the trust.
 To the extent practicable, the modification must be made in accordance with the settlor's probable intention.

-A.R.S. § 14-10412(A)The standard is practical: would the modification help achieve what the settlor originally intended?
+A.R.S. § 14-10412(A)The standard is practical.
+Would the modification help achieve what the settlor originally intended?
 The court is not rewriting the trust on a whim.
-It is adjusting the terms to fit a reality the settlor never imagined.
+It is adjusting the terms to fit a reality the settlor never imagined, while honoring the grantor's intent as closely as possible.

 Administrative Adjustments for Efficiency

 Sometimes the issue is not the trust's purpose but how it operates day to day.
 Investment restrictions that once made sense may now be impracticable.
 Administrative costs may have grown out of proportion.
-The statute gives courts a separate basis to modify purely administrative terms when continuing under the existing rules would be wasteful or impair the trust's management.
+The statute gives courts a separate basis for court approval to modify purely administrative terms.

 The court may modify the administrative terms of a trust if continuation of the trust on its existing terms would be impracticable or wasteful or would impair the trust's administration.

 A.R.S. § 14-10412(B)If the court ultimately terminates the trust under this section, the trustee distributes the property in a manner consistent with the trust's purposes.
-The goal is always to honor what the settlor intended, adapted to current reality.
+The goal is always to honor the grantor's intent, adapted to current reality.